The Best Interactive Video Platforms With User-Generated ContentJune 6, 2018

 LiveUGC Live Event Broadcasting Platforms

-While users can live stream anything they want, Live.ly is an offshoot of the video-sharing network Musical.ly, and is largely used to share LiveUGC musical and lip-syncing performances.
+While users could live stream anything they want, Live.ly was an offshoot of the video-sharing network Musical.ly, and was largely used to share LiveUGC musical and lip-syncing performances.
 The platform was developed on the request of Musical.ly users who wanted the ability to interact in real time.
-Live.ly is home to many influencers, who can monetize their streaming through donations from fans.
+Live.ly was home to many influencers, who can monetize their streaming through donations from fans.

-This solution for managing youth sports leagues offers a live-streaming component, SL Live, built on the Wowza GoCoder SDK.
+This solution for managing youth sports leagues offers a live-streaming component, SL Live.
 This gives coaches, parents, administrators and athletes the ability to live stream games and highlights from their mobile devices, and to share them both within the app and on social media.
 SportsLogic also receives and time-syncs feeds from multiple devices to offer multiple camera angles.

-Built on Wowza Streaming Engine using the GoCoder streaming video SDK, G9MD is the first health care-specific platform for live and on-demand video streaming.
+Built on Wowza Streaming Engine, G9MD is the first health care-specific platform for live and on-demand video streaming.
 G9MD is used to broadcast surgical meetings, medical procedures, physician lectures and other educational content, and is easy for those without a technical background to use.